Soulsby Service Station: History

-Henry Soulsby built the station in 1926 after an injury forced him to leave the mining industry and operated it along with his children Russell and Ola Soulsby.
-His son Russell, a World War II naval communications technician, operated a radio and TV repair business out of the station as Interstate 55 diverted highway traffic away from the site in the late 1950s.
+Henry Soulsby built the station in 1926 after an injury forced him to leave the mining industry.
+The United States Numbered Highway System was created the same year, and Soulsby predicted that a new highway through Mount Olive would create demand for gasoline.
+Henry operated the station along with his children Russell and Ola Soulsby, who assumed operation of the station after Henry retired.
+Russell, a World War II naval communications technician, also operated a radio and TV repair business out of the station; this side business kept the station afloat as Interstate 55 diverted highway traffic away from the site in the late 1950s.
+Russell also played clarinet and saxophone, and he met his wife Elizabeth while playing a dance in Litchfield.